-Although mobility levels have to some extent been restored, claims frequencies and severities on GAP have remained lower than anticipated due to fewer road traffic accidents and high residual vehicle values.
+Although mobility levels have to some extent been restored, claims frequencies and severities on Guaranteed Asset Protection (GAP) insurance have remained lower than anticipated due to fewer road traffic accidents and high residual vehicle values.
+As used car residual value began to drop towards the end of 2023, MICL began to see loss ratios on the line of business begin to increase.